aergoio/aergolite/README.md

 * Add nodes to the blockchain network
 * Remove nodes from the blockchain network
-* Execute all SQL commands
+* Execute reserved SQL commands

 In future versions it will also be able to: